By Cristina Utti

 When someone is in recovery, every new day brings new clarity.
 Saying ‘no’ to people used to be very difficult.
 I would be ridden with guilt.
-I thought that every time someone asked anything of me, that I always had to answer yes.
+I thought that every time someone asked anything of me, I always had to answer yes.
 What I learned in sobriety is that always saying yes was causing me a lot of stress.
-I would take on extra tasks at work, do extra things for my children and constantly run around helping people.
+I would take on extra tasks at work, do extra things for my children, and constantly run around helping people.
 Living like that is exhausting.
 We cannot be everything for everyone all of the time, or we risk losing ourselves.

-Here are the best ways that I have learned to say ‘no’ while still being okay with others and myself:
+Here are the best ways I have learned to say ‘no’ while still being okay with others and myself:

 - Give yourself time to answer.
 If someone asks a favor, I have learned that instead of saying yes immediately, then having to back out because I have overextended myself, it works better for me to tell them that I will get back to them.
 This gives me time to think over if I really want to do what is being asked.

 - Say thank you.
-When people invite us to an event that we do not or cannot attend, always remember to thank them for thinking of you.
+When people invite us to an event that we do not want to or cannot attend, always remember to thank them for thinking of you.
 The same concept works when people ask us for a favor.
 We can thank them for their trust in us, while letting them know that we cannot do whatever they are asking us to do.

 Saying no is difficult.
 I had to learn how to say no to people to save my sanity and my family.
 It makes no sense to please other people if it makes us miserable.
 Life is too short.
 Get honest with yourself and others; it is the greatest gift in the world!